pactflow/example-siren/README.md

 actions.
 The URLs when running the consumer test will be different than those when verifying the provider.
 This will result in a verification failure.

 To get round this problem, we use the `url` matcher function from the consumer Pact DSL.
-This function takes a base URL, and a list of path fragments.
+This function takes a list of path fragments.
 The path fragments can be either plain strings or regular expressions.
-It then constructs the actual URL to use in the consumer test, and a regular expression matcher that can match the URLs in the provider verification test.
+It then constructs the actual URL to use in the consumer test using the mock servers base URL, and a regular expression matcher that can match the URLs in the provider verification test.

-To show this working, the consumer Pact test has the mock server running on port 9000, while the provider will be running on port 8080.

 ### Dealing with hypermedia formats like Siren actions